Prior to jumping in here with ways to improve methylation I’d highly recommend you read the following blogs

 Good gut health begins with the start of the assembly line and that my friends – is the stomach and stomach acid.
 Most people are under the misconception that they have reflux and stomach issues because they have lots of stomach acid.
 This is not correct.
 Please see our gut health blogs on how to test your stomach acid levels.

-If you have MTHFR gene variations, then folic acid is your enemy.
-And it’s everywhere—supplements, energy bars, foods, drinks.
-Cut it out of your life.
-Right now.
+If you have MTHFR gene variations, then most experts in this arena agree that synthetic folic acid is not your friend.
+Folic acid is found everywhere—supplements, energy bars, protein shakes, foods, drinks.
+I encourage you to explore your menu items and cut folic acid out of your life.

-Folic acid BLOCKS your body’s ability to absorb B vitamins through your diet, in doing so it may PERPETUATE vitamin B deficiencies.
+Folic acid BLOCKS your body’s folate receptors and your ability to absorb B vitamins through your diet, in doing so it may PERPETUATE vitamin B deficiencies.

 B vitamins are methyl donors, especially folate, B6, B12, and riboflavin.
-In general sources of B vitamins include fish, eggs, dark leafy greens, asparagus, almonds, sunflower seeds, and walnuts.
+Sources of B vitamins include meat, organ meats, fish, eggs, dark leafy greens, asparagus, almonds, sunflower seeds, and walnuts.

 If you have SNP’s that impact your methylation then speak to your practitioner about which type of activated B vitamin is best for you and how often you would need to take it.
 I love Ben Lynch’s “Seeking Health” products and find this product works well Active B 12 with L-5-MTHF for most people, however, speak to your practitioner as some people need to start slowly.